I have come to realize God meets people where they are.

 I realize now that I didn’t need to go anywhere to “find” God.

 God searches us.
-He searches out hearts.
-Not because he doesn’t know our hearts already.
+He searches our hearts.
+Not because He doesn’t know our hearts already.
 Rather, in the searching, as we yield to Him, he helps us discover who we are.

 He knows us intimately.
 He knows my thoughts and the desires of my heart.
 He knows the words I speak before I even say them.
 I can’t go anywhere that God isn’t there.
 (Psalm 139:1-6)

 If I go up to the heavens, you are there;